EasyPortal-Business-Management-System/Part-A-docs/README.md

 ### Target Audience

-Businesses that have casual, part time and full time employees that have irregular working hours.
+Businesses that have casual, part time and full time employees with irregular working hours.

 ### Tech Stack